Cart 0

 The birds in our symbol can become structures for your graphics.
 The structure is flexible and fits a variety of formats, including portrait and landscape as well as digital media.
 The bird can also form a pattern that can be used as a background or repeater.

+Using spray paint and rolled ink textures in your designs makes them stand out and demand attention.
 If you’re using text with textures, be sure to follow the advice in the “Accessibility” section of these guidelines.

 FLEXIBLE/FREESTYLE: We encourage you to purchase and download additional spray paint and/or rolled ink textures to use in your designs.
 Be sure to apply our brand colors to any textures you purchase.